 An effective claim includes evidence that is as clear and as detailed as possible.
-This is particularly important for Crohn's Disease and Ulcerative Colitis, because they are not widely understood conditions.
-Please take the time to fill in the form in as much detail as you possibly can.
+This is particularly important for Crohn's and Colitis, because they are not widely understood conditions.
+Take the time to fill in the form in as much detail as you possibly can.
 If you don't know where to write something, write it under any question that appears relevant, even if it means writing it on the form several times.